-- 3. A minimum of four schools must be present at a tournament for merit points to be earned in all events. - 4.
+- 3. A minimum of four schools must be present at a tournament for merit points to be earned in all events except Big Questions. - 4.
 Non-Association debate events, such as Mock Trial, Parliamentary Debate, or Spontaneous Argument are recorded in the "Debate" category, and are worth 4 points per win and 2 points per loss or non-decision. - 5.
 If there is no official scoring, Girls/Boys State participants may earn up to 24 total points if they are a candidate for elected public office. - 6.
 If a debate round is cancelled or not held due to forfeiture or drawing of a bye, no points are recorded. - 7.
 If a tournament has middle school competitors, a high school student may only earn points for rounds against middle school competitors if the tournament has at least four high schools competing. - 8.
 Wins or losses may not be recorded for debates against non-school entities, such as a civic organization.
 Public debates held before an audience of such an entity may be recorded under "Service," but cannot also be recorded with a win/loss under "Debate." - 9.
 The International Public Policy Forum (IPPF) debate essay contest is recorded under Debate, either as Policy Debate or Public Forum Debate. - 10.
 Students may earn NSDA merit points for asynchronous competition.
 Students may only earn points for competing in one asynchronous competition per day.
 Tabulation software and the NSDA site will not regulate this; it will be the affirmative duty of coaches to ensure what is posted is in line with this rule. - 11.
-The NSDA is piloting a rule for 2020-2021 that allows students to earn up to 75 merit points for intrasquad and intersquad competitions that do not have the required four schools participating.
+Students may earn up to 75 merit points for intrasquad and intersquad competitions that do not have the required four schools participating.
 Tabulation software and the NSDA site will not regulate this; it will be the affirmative duty of coaches to ensure what is posted is in line with this rule.
+Please contact the national office if you have concerns about points malfeasance.